 Status: This annual report has been prepared to satisfy this condition.
 Copies of this report will also be transmitted to the Office of Planning, the Department of Business, Economic Development and Tourism, and the Department of Planning and Permitting, City & County of Honolulu.

-Please feel free to contact either of us or Cathy Camp (for KS) at 534-8033 if you have any questions regarding this report.
+Please feel free to contact me at 534-8033 if you have any questions regarding this report.

 Very truly yours,